WangLiYaoTJ/Intelligent-Manufacturing-Large-Models---Textbooks/README.md

 sbyy
 Obviously.

-The codes are coming soon.
+The codes and datasets are coming soon.